magiceddy/splitter/README.md

 - [ ] ?? rebuild the Splitter instance state only based on events.
 - [ ] improove control on potentially bad input data
 - [ ] Deploy on IPFS
+- [ ] Deploy on Ropsten with truffle migrate